-Wilbert Andrew Garrison, A. M. (Harvard), Principal of the Preparatory School.
+Wilbert Andrew Garrison, A. M., (Harvard) Principal of the Preparatory School.

-John Archer David, A. B. Assistant in the Preparatory School.
+Daniel Parke Ransom, A. B. Assistant in the Preparatory School, and Director of Gymnasium for Young Men.

 Mrs. W. A. Garrison, A. M. Assistant in the Preparatory School.

 Joshua Webster Hering, A. M., M. D., LL.
 D., Lecturer on Physiology and Hygiene.